ychen-207523/leetcode-grinder/README.md

 # leetcode-grinder
 ## Description
 Leetcode questions require grinding to get better.
 We need more than just daily new question but also review the old questions.
-This project ets up an AWS Lambda function to send a random completed LeetCode question daily via SNS.
+This project sets up an AWS Lambda function to send a random completed LeetCode question daily via SNS.
 The questions are stored in S3 bucket as a json file.
 The AWS EventBridge Scheduler triggers the Lambda to send the SNS message daily on 9:00 AM to wake up the user.
 ## Project Overview